Scratchy throat, sneezing, irritated eyes: all signals to the arrival of spring and seasonal allergies.

-Still, don’t reach for your tried and true allergy reliever just yet.
-Are you sure it’s an allergy – or could it be something else?
+Still, don’t reach for the trusty tried and true allergy reliever just yet.
+Is it an allergy – or could it be something else?

 “For example, colds can happen year-round, and so can allergies,” said Dr. Ramon Parrish, a family and geriatric medicine physician at Augusta University Health.
 “It can be hard to distinguish between an allergy and another type of illness or disorder – and there are also some unusual things that can manifest themselves as allergies, while allergies themselves can have some unusual symptoms.”

 Cold or allergy?